 Figure 3-3.
 The 95th percentile historical land surface temperatures for each county in Montana, for the period of xxxx-yyyy.
 The scale to the right shows temperature in oF.

 To localize assessment of extreme temperatures we examined daily temperature data from 38 NOAA weather stations across Montana.
 We determined the maximum and minimum temperature trends in summer months (June, July and August) at each station.
 The trend in summer minimums relate to night temperatures, which place a particular burden on the human thermoregulatory system, particularly for those who are elderly and those who rely on natural ventilation to reduce body temperature (Mills et al. 2016).
 The number of continuous days and nights at high temperatures accumulates potential negative impact on people.
 Fifteen out of the 38 stations across Montana indicated an increasing trend in summer (June, July, August) maximum temperatures over the last 30 years (Figure 3-4).
 The eastern most stations showed no trend in maximum temperatures.
 No stations had a negative trend in maximum summer temperatures over the last 30 years (1990-2019).
 Summer nighttime minimum temperatures showed an increasing trend at 15 of the 38 stations and a decreasing trend at four stations from 1990 to 2019 (Figure 3-5).
 All of the decreasing trends in summer nighttime temperatures were in western Montana.
-Five of the 15 increasing summer maximum temperatures were also stations indicating increasing trends in summer nighttime temperatures and three of those five were in urban centers that are more likely to hold heat at night following hot days.
+Five of the 15 increasing summer maximum temperatures were also stations indicating increasing trends in summer nighttime temperatures and three of those five were in urban centers that are more likely to hold heat at night following hot days.*